-VA loans can save veterans and their families significant dollars over the life of a mortgage.
-They also honor the sacrifice made by those who served our country.
+Department of Veterans Affairs home loans — VA loans, for short — can save veterans and their families significant dollars over the life of a mortgage.

-As incredible as the VA loan is, it is an offer many veterans and military personnel do not even realize is available to them.
+These loans provide major financial benefits, including the ability to purchase a home with no money down.
+In today’s real estate market, that’s a highly prized commodity.
+As incredible as the loan is, it’s an opportunity many veterans and military personnel do not even realize is available to them.
 In this post, we will outline everything you need to know about the financial advantages of applying for a VA loan.
 There are quite a few!

 Financial Benefits of a VA Loan

-1. No Downpayment
+1. No Down Payment

 Perhaps the most financially appealing aspect of a VA home loan is the fact that it requires a whopping down payment amount of zero dollars.
 While other types of home loans may offer some waivers on down payments in extreme circumstances, the VA loan program is the only one that offers unrestricted access to total home financing.

 The purchasing power of VA home loans is all but unmatched in the marketplace.
-But these flexible, low- and no-cost loans also provide other significant savings for veterans and their families, including:

 2. No PMI

-Thanks to this feature, veterans can funnel those hundreds and eventually thousands of dollars into home improvements or other purchases.
+Thanks to this feature, veterans can funnel those hundreds, and eventually thousands, of dollars into home improvements or other purchases.

 Even if a down payment is eliminated from the process, traditional home buyers are still left to foot the bill for closing costs.
 That isn’t necessarily so with a VA loan.